JustinSGray/git_for_machinists/README.md

 ## What is the difference between git and github?
+Git is a program that runs locally on one or more computers.
+It is actually the version control software itself.

+GitHub is a website that hosts copies of Git repositories in the cloud, and provides a convinent web page based interface for interacting with them.

 ## What is the recommended workflow for using git + github by yourself?
 ## What is the recommended workflow for using git + github to collaborate with someone?